vladikoms/DMD32/README.md

 LAT     D4
 DR      D23

-Arduino plattform core esp32 by Espressif Systems v.2.0.2 or earlier.
+Use Arduino core for the esp32 by Espressif Systems v.2.0.2 or earlier.